vcflorez/TidyTuesday_codes/README.md

 # TidyTuesday_codes
-This repository contains all the codes of my own created for the Tidy Tuesday in twitter.
+This repository contains all the codes created for the Tidy Tuesday in twitter.